We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 Priority 3: We will ensure our community feel connected and engaged with Council decision making

-Objective: To ensure that the contributions of the community are considered in the decision making process
+To ensure that the contributions of our community are considered in the decision making process

 • To provide those who are affected by a decision with the opportunity to be involved in the decision-making process